Pueblo West, Colorado: History

 Since the 1970s, recreational and industrial opportunities were also being founded on Pueblo West property, including the South Equestrian Center, National Horseman's Arena, the Pueblo West Golf and Tennis Club, and manufacturing company Aspen Skiwear, all making use of the area's expansive plains for their ventures.
-Pueblo West boasted a population of nearly 4,500 by the early 1980s, requiring the building of Pueblo West Middle School.
-With developmental opportunities abounding in the North Industrial Park, the economy of the District was growing right alongside its residential areas.
+Pueblo West had a population of nearly 4,500 by the early 1980s, requiring the building of Pueblo West Middle School.
+With developmental opportunities abounding in the North Industrial Park, the economy of the District was growing alongside its residential areas.
 Following a population boom in the 1990s, several new elementary schools were built, with Pueblo West High School officially opening in 1996.
-In the early 2000s, a trail system was laid for the enjoyment of the residents, along with an additional fire station being built to serve the north side of the District.
+In the early 2000s, a trail system was created along with an additional fire station being built to serve the north side of the District.
 Pueblo West also entered into the Southern Delivery System, a bilateral agreement to supply water from the Pueblo Reservoir to Colorado Springs.
 Today, Pueblo West is home to over 30,000 residents and boasts a growing industrial center.

 In January 2019, the Pueblo West Metro District Board initiated a feasibility study regarding incorporation.

 Geography

-Pueblo West is approximately 49 square miles in size, and is located along the southern edge of the state's major growth corridor.
-Situated on Highway 50, roughly 7 miles west of the City of Pueblo and 38 miles east of Cañon City, Pueblo West is bisected by U.S. Route 50, and its north eastern border is adjacent to Interstate 25.
+Pueblo West is approximately 49 square miles in size and is located along the southern edge of the state's major growth corridor.
+Situated on Highway 50, roughly 7 miles west of the City of Pueblo and 38 miles east of Cañon City, Pueblo West is bisected by U.S. Route 50, and its northeastern border is adjacent to Interstate 25.
 Lake Pueblo State Park is situated along the southern boundary of Pueblo West, and the remainder of the community is mostly landlocked by ranch land, conservation easements, and private property.

 The Pueblo West CDP has an area of 128.744 km2, including 0.052 km2 of water.